 - Children under age 13 must be accompanied by an adult.

 - All guests who enter the farm must pay for admission, there is no complimentary viewing area.
-Children under age 3 do not require a ticket, but must be accompanied by a ticketed guest and held by a parent/guardian while inside the reindeer enclosure.
+Children under age 3 must be held by a parent/guardian while inside the reindeer enclosure.